basti1302/toggl2jira/readme.markdown

 Known issues:

 * User experience is still pretty rough.
 It is a command line tool.
 You will need to fiddle with a config file.
 Also, a full synchronization currently requires you to execute three separate commands.
+* It will not update existing Jira worklog items if you change an item in Toggl after it has alread been synchronized to Jira.
+    * If you use cumulated synchronization, you probably should not synchronize a day again, once it has been synchronized.
+The results may be unexpected.
+Your best bet would be to only synchronize days for which you are pretty sure that your Toggl log is complete.
-* Updating Jira worklog items if you change an item in Toggl after it has alread been synchronized to Jira.
-If you do not use cumulated synchronization, new Toggl items will be synchronized to Jira and items that have already been synchronized are ignored, even if they have changed in the meantime.
-If you synchronize with cumulation per Jira issue per day turned on, you probably should not synchronize a date again, once it has been synchronized.
+    * If you do not use cumulated synchronization, and add new Toggl items for days that have already been synchronized, these items will be created in Jira.
+Also, items that have already been synchronized are ignored and not created a second time.
+But if the already synchronized items have changed in Toggl in the meantime, they won't be updated.

 Usage
 -----